-Today, if you stand on the St. Simons Pier and look across the Sound to Jekyll Island you can’t miss the hulking wreck of the cargo ship “Golden Ray”.
-The sight takes your breath away and is utterly incongruous with the beauty and serenity of our most Golden Isle.
-As a volunteer, I was an eye-witness to part of that fateful night two years ago.
-As I share what I experienced when the Golden Ray went down, I hope you’ll see the heroism and skills of our local community.
+Today, if you stand on the St. Simons Pier and look across the Sound to Jekyll Island you will only see the remains of the worksite of the Golden Ray, Thankfully it has now been removed.
+For over two years, you could not miss the hulking wreck of the cargo ship “Golden Ray”.
+The sight took your breath away and was utterly incongruous with the beauty and serenity of our most Golden Isles.
+As a volunteer, I was an eye-witness to part of that fateful night the Golden Ray sank.
+This is my first-hand witness of the heroism and skills of the talented Seamen and the first responders.

 The night the Golden Ray foundered...

 I was awakened abruptly at 2:30 in the morning by a phone call from my friend Cap Fendig.
 Cap called to ask if I could come quickly to the marina - he explained there had been a ship accident in the sound, and there might be sailors in the water.
 Volunteers and extra boats were needed for possible search and rescue.

 I rubbed my eyes, dressed quickly, and ran out the door.
 As I drove to the marina, I could not help thinking back on another accident that occurred here in 1972 when a ship struck the Sidney Lanier bridge.
 Lives were lost that night, and it was a major tragedy for our community.
 I prayed fervently that would not be the case again.
 When I arrived at the marina and found Cap’s boats, I joined a small group of volunteers.
 Reid Harris was there, and he explained that we were to stand by and wait for directions from the Coast Guard.